Audrey B. Mastroianni College Scholarship

 UBCF has created a scholarship for college-bound students of single parent homes.
 The scholarship is specifically designed to help turn higher education dreams into reality for students who have suffered the loss of a parent or guardian due to breast cancer.
 The Audrey B. Mastroianni College Scholarship was established in honor of Audrey B. Mastroianni, a firm believer in education and continued personal enrichment.

 Scholarship applications are accepted for the Spring, Summer, and Fall semesters.
-In order for your application to be considered for review, please have packages postmarked by:
+Scholarships are awarded to those already accepted to, or currently attending college/university.
+Please do not apply when you are in the college application process.
+In order for your application to be considered for review, please see below:

 Hear their Stories